 It is anyone’s guess whether or not Marine Le Pen’s rhetoric will boost her political fortunes in the years to come.
 Much depends on the way the current crisis will be resolved.
 As of now, her invectives appear to have had little traction.
 This might change, as the crisis progresses.
 For the moment, Marine Le Pen is in an uncomfortable position, given the extent of the crisis, and her lack of opportunities to have a real impact on what is happening in the country.
 The crisis has, however, opened up opportunities for a populist mobilization provided Marine Le Pen is prepared to adopt a genuine populist program that goes beyond worn-out nativist tropes.

 The results of a poll from early April offer suggestions as to what such a program might look like.
 Among other things, respondents were asked which measures might promote national solidarity and whether or not these measures would improve respondents’ image of a range of economic actors.
-Large majorities voted for top executives voluntarily halving their salaries; shareholders “exceptionally” renouncing their dividends this year; and landlords freezing rent payments or lowering the rent by at least 20 to 30 percent.
+According to most stock trading apps, large majorities voted for top executives voluntarily halving their salaries; shareholders “exceptionally” renouncing their dividends this year; and landlords freezing rent payments or lowering the rent by at least 20 to 30 percent.
 Against that, less than a third of respondents agreed that everybody should renounce one week of vacation.

 These reflect genuine populist concerns and demands.
 Today, it is largely forgotten that at one time, for instance in late 19th century America, populism was a progressive movement, fighting for genuine equality, more social justice, for true democracy.
 This type of populism was against those “on top” or as they say in French, les gros, against the big corporate monopolies and banks, against all those who lived off the hard work of ordinary people and exploited them, against corrupt politicians colluding with the wealthy and mighty.